Things to know about vitiligo

 Vitiligo facts* medically edited by Melissa Conrad Stöppler, MD

 - Vitiligo is a disease in which the pigment cells of the skin, melanocytes, are destroyed in certain areas.

-- Vitiligo results in depigmented, or white, patches of skin in any location on the body.
+- Symptoms and signs of vitiligo include loss of skin color in the form of depigmented, or white, patches of skin in any location on the body.

-- Vitiligo can be focal and localized to one area, or it may affect several different areas on the body.
+- Vitiligo can be focal and localized to one area, or it may affect several different areas of the body.

 - The exact cause of vitiligo is unknown, although most experts believe that it is an autoimmune condition in which the body's immune system mistakenly attacks and destroys certain cells within the body.